Poquoson man gets sunken boat back after explosion

 10 On Your Side was able to get in touch with Kevin Pankoke from Pankoke Marine Construction, who happened to be less than a mile from the sunken boat.

-Graef just spent a thousand dollars to buy the boat, and say he’s going to do everything can to fix it up.
+Graef recently bought the boat and said he’s going to do everything he can to fix it up.